mdyzma/mdyzma.github.io/_posts/2017-03-03-jupyter-notebook-lab-book.md

 #### Polynomial fit

 Polynomial fitting will better reflect character of the points.
 In this data set there is step increase region with more flat part at the top, which makes line bat choice.
-It would be much better to fit other type of function, which will bent and reflect plato at the end.
-Such functions are polynomials or logrithmic functions.
-Increasing polynomial degree increases fitting accuracy, however at some point gain of accuracy is neglible, while calculations become more complex.
+It would be much better to fit other type of function, which will bent and reflect plateau at the end.
+Such functions are polynomials or logarithmic functions.
+Increasing polynomial degree increases fitting accuracy, however at some point gain of accuracy is negligible, while calculations become more complex.
 In this case second degree polynomial is sufficient.
 Fitting function creates list of coefficients for least-squares fit of the data points to the polynomial function described in general as: \\(p(x) = c_0 + c_1 x + ... + c_n x_n\\).
 I shall fit data to the second and third degree polynomial functions.

 {% highlight python %}
 #polynomial fit